 Automatic pool cleaners

-These are vacuum cleaners that attach to the pool hose as normal but which move around the bottom of the pool floors using the water flow to drive it in a random pattern.
+These vacuum cleaners attach to the pool hose as normal but move around the bottom of the pool floors in a random pattern, using the water flow to drive them.

-They do climb walls to some extent but not steps and as my inground pool has two steps between the shallow and the deep end it just cleans the deep end.
-It does do a brilliant job of cleaning the edges between the wall and the pool bottom – better than I can do with the manual vacuum head.
+They do climb walls to some extent but not steps, and as my inground pool has two steps between the shallow and the deep end, it just cleans the deep end.
+It does a brilliant job of cleaning the edges between the wall and the pool bottom – better than I can do with the manual vacuum head.

-If you have a single depth pool or one with a slope then it should be able to clean all of your pool.
+If you have a single-depth pool or one with a slope, it should be able to clean your entire pool.

-I have a slightly earlier version of the XtremepowerUS Automatic Suction Vacuum-generic Climb Wall Pool Cleaner which may well cope with steps now.
-It comes complete with its own 30ft hose so is quite good value really.
+I have a slightly earlier version of the XtremepowerUS Automatic Suction Vacuum-generic Climb Wall Pool Cleaner, which may cope with the steps now.
+It comes complete with its own 30ft hose so it is quite good value.

-I find it quite fascinating watching the automatic pool cleaner work actually.
-When it gets to a corner or a wall it stops and then gradually changes direction in a random way.
+I find it quite fascinating to actually watch the automatic pool cleaner work.
+When it gets to a corner or a wall, it stops and then randomly changes direction.
 It almost seems like it is thinking about where to go next!
 You can see what I mean in my video below:

 Step and corner vacuum brush

-I have one of these because, as I said above, I have two steps in my pool between the shallow and the deep end.
-This makes the step in the middle difficult to clean with the normal head.
-This little brush attaches to the vacuum pole and hose just like vacuum heads do and can get into all of the awkward corners and hard-to-reach spaces.
+I have one of these because, as I said above, my pool has two steps between the shallow and deep ends.
+This makes the step in the middle difficult to clean with a normal head.
+This little brush attaches to the vacuum pole and hose like vacuum heads and can reach awkward corners and hard-to-reach spaces.

 Pool pole hangers

-Ideally you do not want to leave your vacuum poles etc lying on the ground where they can get dirty and damaged.
-It is far better to hang them up on a fence or a wall near the pool so they are always to hand.
+Ideally, you do not want to leave your vacuum poles, etc, lying on the ground where they can get dirty and damaged.
+It is far better to hang them up on a fence or a wall near the pool so they are always on hand.

 I just bought some tool hangers from a local hardware store and screwed those to my fence but now you can buy purpose-built hangers such as the MENG ZHI 4 PCS Set Pool Pole Hangers.
-They do the same job but do look better than mine I must admit.
+I must admit they do the same job but look better than mine.

 Above ground pool cleaning kits